baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 ### Step 6: Configure the Raspberry Pi
-You should now run the `sudo raspi-config` (see [raspi-config documentation][12]) The multiple things can be configured within this configuration tool.
+You should now run the `sudo raspi-config` (see [raspi-config documentation][12]) This is an interactive script that allowing you to configured multiple devices settings.
 We need to change the following:

-* **Expand Filesystem** - select this
+* **Hostname** select this and change the name of the device
 * **Boot Options** - select this and choose "B1 Console" - You will need a password to get console access.
 Gives you greater security and allow console cables to work via [`screen`][53] and [`microcom`][54].
-* **Advanced Options** - select this and choose "A2 Hostname", enable "A4 SSH", enable "A5 Device Tree", enable "A6 SPI", enable "A7 IC2", enable "A8 Serial"
+* **Interface** enable "P2 SSH", enable "P4 SPI", enable "P5 IC2", enable "P6 Serial", enable "P7 1-Wire"
+* **Advanced Options** - select "A1 Expland Filesystem"

-Finally, select `<Finish>` and reboot so that the configuration changes are all applied.
+Finally, select `<Finish>` but don't reboot yet.
+Make this final update:

 ```bash
 # set the time zone for your device